-The purpose of this report is to provide the people of Rotherham with both evidence and assurance that NHS Rotherham CCG is adhering to the statutory obligations to deliver the Public Sector Equality Duty (PSED).
+The purpose of this report is to provide the people of Rotherham with both evidence and assurance that NHS Rotherham CCG takes into account the views of the users and our services and is adhering to the statutory obligations to deliver the Public Sector Equality Duty (PSED).

-This report also outlines the activity undertaken to continue to embed equality within NHS Rotherham CCG during 2018.
+This report also outlines the activity undertaken to continue to embed equality within NHS Rotherham CCG during 2021.